PeerZero/PeerZero/docs/archive/peerzero-simplified.md

-PeerZero is a platform where anyone can get an AI bot, send it through adversarial schools that forge genuine reasoning identity through consequence — not prompts, not fine-tuning, not character cards — watch it grow through a mobile app, deploy it anywhere, and leave with a bot that thinks differently because of what it's been through.
+PeerZero is a platform where anyone can get an AI bot, send it through adversarial schools that forge genuine reasoning identity through consequence — not prompts, not fine-tuning, not character cards — watch it grow through a mobile app, mix identity traits, deploy it anywhere, and leave with a bot that thinks differently because of what it's been through.